mvolkmann/blog/src/dart.md

 ## Functions

-Dart functions are represented by objects with the type `Function`.
+Dart functions are represented by objects from the `Function` class.
 They are first class which means they can be assigned variables, passed to other functions, and returned from other functions.